 I also made some Star Wars cupcakes with free printable Star Wars cupcake toppers to go along with the BB-8 cake but we didn’t really need them.
 We had 20 kids and adults and I ended up sending cupcakes home with guests as party treats.

 OK, my little Padawan: Now make a wish!

 WANNA MAKE IT?
 Keep reading to see how to make an easy BB-8 birthday cake for a Star Wars birthday party –>

 Supplies for making an easy BB-8 Star Wars birthday cake (with links and images from affiliates):

 - Free printable BB-8 cake pattern PDF (sized for a 3-D Ball Cake Pan) :: Note that I just re-sized an image of BB-8 to fit my cake pan.
 All copyrights are owned by Disney!

 - 3-D Ball Cake Pan

-- Fondant – you really just need the white but I got some in Orange too to save time
+- Best-tasting fondant – you could really buy only white fondant but I got some orange fondant too to save time

 - Fondant rolling pin